Q-Technologies/puppet-psgi/README.md

 Currently only tested on SUSE, but other platforms should work with the right hiera data.

+**NB** *This module does not deploy Perl or the PSGI applications themselves - just the service file to make sure the app starts at boot and providing an easy and consistent way to start and stop it.*

+### Perl
+The default settings assume an OS provided Perl with some extra modules installed into a local library.
+However, any Perl installation can be used, you just need to configure the correct `binary` (usually path to `plackup`) and `perl5lib` in your hiera data.

 ## Instructions
 ### Global Settings
 The following is the module internal hiera data - feeding the module parameters.
 These defaults can be overridden, if required: